jostylr/literate-programming/lp.md

 ## TODO

-Implement link text for directives and type switches

-Implement template solution

 Make sure missing blocks don't cause problems.

-Add in a toggl to enable immediate console logging from doc.log calles.
+Add in a toggle to enable immediate console logging from doc.log calls.

 Make sure non-existent blocks do not hang program (cname).
 More generally, make sure that looped references (alice calls bob, bob calls alice) do not hang program; emit doc.log problem and move on.
 Also have a check at the end for ready to compile docs.
 This should allow for saving of files that are fine and the hung up files do not get saved.